Yaesu FT-101: Technical description

-The original FT101 Series (1971-1977) had dual conversion, with 5 MHz Receiver first IF, a very stable and linear 9 MHz VFO and 3.2 MHz 2nd IF.
+The original FT101 series (1971-1977) had dual conversion, with 5 MHz Receiver first IF, a very stable and linear 9 MHz VFO and 3.2 MHz 2nd IF.
 They had a 12BY7A tube driver feeding two 6JS6C television sweep tubes providing a nominal output power of 130 watts peak envelope power in single sideband, 90 watts continuous wave and 40 watts amplitude modulation.
 The 6JS6C tubes are matched to the antenna through a conventional pi network.
 This transforms 3000 ohm output impedance of the tubes to a low impedance, typically 25 to 200 Ohms.
 These tubes were common to television sweep circuits in the day, and were in practice just as rugged and reliable in amateur service as genuine transmitter tubes such as the 6146.

 These rigs were extremely reliable, and various improvements were made over the model range, especially to the receiver, from Mk1, Mk2, B and E models (very few F models were ever produced).
 This was also one of the first all-in-one box rigs, as it had a built-in AC Mains and 12V DC inverter power supply and even a loudspeaker, which made it ideal to use portable (it even had a carrying handle on the side).
-They also included two switched crystal-controlled positions for Novice license holders, who were restricted to crystal controlled transmission until the late-1970s.
+They also included two switched crystal-controlled positions for Novice license holders, who were restricted to crystal controlled transmission until the late 1970s.
 This feature was also required for Maritime Mobile operation.

 All models after the Mk1 came with a PA fan, and the E models had a built-in RF Speech Clipper.

-The FT101 was virtually the only rig that had adjustable temperature compensation in the VFO, when properly adjusted it is extremely stable.
-An outboard Digital Display was available, the YC601.
+The FT101 was virtually the only rig that had adjustable temperature compensation in the VFO; when properly adjusted, it is extremely stable.
+An outboard digital display was available, the YC601.

 Thousands of these transceivers are still going strong today, as even if any parts do fail, they are readily replaceable with standard components.
-Sherwood Engineering lists this rig as having one of the most sensitive and quietest receivers of any rig.
+Sherwood Engineering Table lists this rig as having one of the most sensitive and quietest receivers of any rig.

 Yaesu also brought out a pair of separates, using almost every circuit from the FT101 - the FR101 Receiver and FL101 Transmitter.

-The Later FT101Z series (1978-1985) was a completely different rig, much more cheaply engineered.
-It was single conversion from a 9 MHz IF, lower power PA tubes and no plug-in circuit boards.
-It also came without a 12V inverter power supply.
+The later FT-101Z(D) series (1978-1985) was a completely different rig.
+It was single conversion from a 9 MHz IF, Higher power PA tubes 6146B and no plug-in circuit boards.
+It came also with an optional 12V inverter power supply.